 In 2014, the University participated in the Higher Education Academy’s UK Engagement Survey (UKES) and questions on student engagement were included within the SYE.
 By arrangement with the HEA, the SYE 2015 questionnaire included these questions again although the University did not formally participate in the UKES.
 Some of these questions have been incorporated into the new NSS from 2017.

 The aim of the SYE is to generate results that are a valid reflection of student opinion so that they can be used effectively in shaping policy and improving the quality of academic provision and services.
 As always, the objective is to listen to what students are saying and to respond to this.

 You can download the questionnaire by clicking on this link (Access through Queen's Intranet).

-If you would like more information about the Second Year Experience Survey, please contact Pat McNally, Careers, Employability and Skills, firstname.lastname@example.org.
+If you would like more information please contact Nick Bohill, Careers, Employability and Skills, firstname.lastname@example.org.